gravitational/teleport/rfd/0074-sftp-support.md

 SSH login user to handle SFTP connections.
 This will ensure users can only access and modify files they are allowed to.

+### Auditing

+Two new auditing events will be added: a SFTP event that will be emitted whenever a SFTP file operation is attempted (ie Open, Read, Write, Close), and an event that will be emitted whenever a user attempts to preform file operations when the `disable_file_copy` role option is true.

 ### UX

 The UX of `tsh scp` with SFTP enabled will be very similar to that of `tsh scp`